-We conducted our audit in accordance with Dutch law including the Dutch Standards on Auditing.
-Our responsibilities under those standards are further described in the Our responsibilities for the audit of the financial statements section of our report.
+We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
+Our responsibilities under those standards are further described in the "Our responsibilities for the audit of the financial statements section" of our report.

-We are independent of International Endesa B.V. in accordance with the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO) and other relevant independence regulations in the Netherlands.
-Furthermore we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA).
+We are independent of International Endesa B.V. in accordance with the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
+Furthermore, we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA, Dutch Code of Ethics).